 (2) A sample mean and standard deviation of the sample can be obtained;

 (3) The sample comes from a normal or approximately normal population.

 |Screening cycle||Decide according to your needs.|

-CD ComputaBio' T-test analysis can significantly increase the hit rate of lead compounds and reduce the cost of later experimental screening.
+CD ComputaBio' T-test analysis can significantly reduce the cost and labor of the subsequent experiments.
 T-test analysis is a personalized and customized innovative scientific research service.
 Each project needs to be evaluated before the corresponding analysis plan and price can be determined.
 If you want to know more about service prices or technical details, please feel free to contact us.